-The College will endeavor to inform the individual making the complaint and the person alleged to have violated this Policy of the determination, in writing, within sixty (60) days of the commencement of the investigation.
-However, circumstances may result in the need for additional time.
-In such a case, the complainant and the respondent will be notified.
+The College will endeavor to inform the individual making the complaint and the person alleged to have violated this Policy of the determination, in writing, within sixty (60) days of the commencement of the investigation and within seven (7) business days after a final determination, unless good cause for additional time is shown.
+In such a case, the Complainant and the Respondent will be notified.

-The determination may be appealed in writing by either party to the Vice President of Human Resources within 10 days of this notification.
-The complainant and the respondent may only appeal the outcome on one or both of the following grounds:
+The determination may be appealed in writing by either party using the online form on the Portal (under Student Life: Community Standards for students, and Employees: Human Resources, for employees) within 10 days of this notification.
+The Complainant and the Respondent may only appeal the outcome on one or both of the following grounds:

-- A procedural error occurred, which may change the outcome of the determination (i.e., the investigator did not interview a previously identified witness with exculpatory information); or - 2.
-The individual making the appeal has substantive and relevant new information that was not available at the time of investigation and that may change the outcome of the decision.
+1. A procedural error occurred, which may change the outcome of the determination (i.e., the investigator did not interview a previously identified witness with exculpatory information); or

+2. The individual making the appeal has substantive and relevant new information that was not available at the time of investigation and that may change the outcome of the decision.